|Boats at the port of Tauranga, New Zealand. We have so many fond memories of our three months in this beautiful country.|

 |Forest along the seaside in Tauranga.|

 In five days, we’ll be sharing our total expenses for this 33-night cruise, including average daily costs, our final cruise bill for both legs and any incidentals we may have purchased along the way.
 Please check back for these totals.

 After our change in course, due to inclement weather, the last week’s cruise itinerary has changed dramatically.
 Today, we’re in Tauranga, New Zealand during which a funny thing happened to us.
 Well, it was funny to us anyway.

 - 114,789 people usually live in Tauranga City.
 This is an increase of 10,905 people, or 10.5 percent, since the 2006 Census.

 - Its population ranks 6th in size out of the 67 districts in New Zealand.

 - Tauranga City has 2.7 percent of New Zealand’s population.”

-Not only are we grateful and enjoy the exciting days, we’ve found the quiet and mundane days to be enjoyable in their own way, as is the case for many of you.
-Not everyday has to be emblazoned in our minds as highly memorable.
+Not only are we grateful and enjoying the exciting days, we’ve found the quiet and mundane days to be enjoyable in their own way, as is the case for many of you.
+Not every day has to be emblazoned in our minds as highly memorable.

 |Shipping yard in Tauranga.|